jj-zhu/jj-zhu.github.io/index.md

 Overall, I am interested in computational optimization and machine learning algorithms, motivated by principled applied mathematics, e.g., PDE, gradient flows, optimal transport, kernel methods.

-I was interested in the robustness of machine learning algorithms.
+Earlier in my career, I was interested in the robustness of optimization, control, and machine learning algorithms.
 That requires us to use computational optimization tools that can manipulate probability distributions, which are inherently infinite-dimensional.
 It led me to my current interests in **mathematical foundations for machine learning** and **optimization over probability distributions**, rooted in **PDE, gradient flows, and optimal transport**.

-For example, in some of my previous works, I invented [robust probabilistic ML algorithms that can protect against distribution shifts using principled kernel methods](https://arxiv.org/pdf/2006.06981.pdf).
+For example, in some of my previous works, I invented [robust ML algorithms that can protect against distribution shifts using principled kernel methods](https://arxiv.org/pdf/2006.06981.pdf).
 Those optimization algorithms have deep theoretical roots such as the analysis of PDEs.
-Following that and after moving to Berlin, I dedicate my current research to interfacing large-scale computational algorithms in machine learning/optimization using PDE gradient flows and optimal transport.
+Following that, I dedicate my current research to interfacing computational algorithms in machine learning/optimization using PDE gradient flows and optimal transport.
 Recently, I became interested in the Hellinger geometry (a.k.a.
 Fisher-Rao), e.g., [kernel methods and (Wasserstein-)Fisher-Rao, a.k.a. (spherical-) Hellinger-Kantorovich, gradient flows](https://jj-zhu.github.io/file/ZhuMielke24AppKerEntFR.pdf).

 To get in touch, click the icon at the bottom of the page.